Xilinx/PYNQ/docs/source/faqs.rst

 How do I set/change the static IP address on the board?
 -------------------------------------------------------

 You can usually modify ``/etc/network/interfaces.d/eth0``.
-For example, on Pynq-Z1/Z2, the default address shown there is
+The default static address is:

    .. code-block:: console